Adolescent Pregnancy Prevention Program

 This year your 7th grader will receive a five day abstinence only curriculum in accordance with the Healthy Youth Act of 2009.
 This Act mandates that every 7th grader be provided a curriculum for teen pregnancy prevention.
 Topics will include: reproductive anatomy both male and female, consequences of sex before marriage including STD/STI/HIV/AIDS, Media awareness, role play to resist peer pressure, and family and personal communication and decision making.

-This year your 8th grader will receive a five day abstinence based curriculum in accordance with the Healthy Youth Act of 2009.
+This year your 8th grader will receive an eight day abstinence based curriculum in accordance with the Healthy Youth Act of 2009.
 This Act mandates that every 8th grader be provided a curriculum for teen pregnancy prevention.
 Topics will include: consequences of sex before marriage including STD/STI/HIV/AIDS, Media awareness and healthy body image, healthy/unhealthy relationships, dating violence, and abstinence and contraception including condoms.
 Several classes cover responsibility, goal setting, family and personal communication and decision making.
 Assertive communication and passive/aggressive communication skills will be practiced.

-This year your 9th grader will receive an 8 day abstinence based comprehensive curriculum in accordance with the Healthy Youth Act of 2009.
+This year your 9th grader will receive an eight day abstinence based comprehensive curriculum in accordance with the Healthy Youth Act of 2009.
 This Act mandates that every 9th grader be provided a curriculum for teen pregnancy prevention.
 Topics will include: STD/STI/HIV/AIDS, role play and skills integration for delaying sex, choosing abstinence, using protection, and preventing HIV/STD/STI’s.

 Why we do what we do!